bbglab/oncodrivefml/docs/source/configuration.rst

    :language: text
    :lines: 65-67,75,77,79-80,82-83,85-86,88-89,91-92,94-95,101-103,105-106

-The scores should be a file that by for a particular SNP mutation in a given chromosome, at a given position, for each alteration gives a value to that mutation.
+The scores should be a file that for a given position, in a given chromosome, gives a value to every possible alteration.

-Some of the parameters in this section are optional, where other are mandatory.
+Some of the parameters in this section are optional, while others are mandatory.

-- ``file`` is a string with the path to the scores file.
+- ``file`` is a string and represents the path to the scores file.
-- ``format = 'tabix'`` indicates that the file is a tab separated file compress with bgzip and next to a Tabix .tbi index file.
+- ``format = 'tabix'`` indicates that the file is a tab separated file compressed with bgzip.
+This means that a .tbi index file should be present in the same location.
-  The other option currently supported is ``format = 'pack'`` which is a binary format we have implemented to reduce the size.
+  The other option currently supported is ``format = 'pack'`` which is a binary format we have implemented to reduce the file size.
-  Thus, if you want to use your own file, use `tabix <http://www.htslib.org>`_ format.
+  Thus, if you want to use your own file, use the `tabix <http://www.htslib.org>`_ format.
-- ``chr`` column in the file where the chromosome is.
+- ``chr`` column in the file where the chromosome is indicated.
-- ``chr_prefix``: when asking the tabix file for the specif chromosome OncodriveFML only passes the number of the chromosome or 'X' or 'Y'.
-If the tabix file requires anything in front, use this option.
-If is not the case, use the empty string: ``chr_prefix = ''``.
+- ``chr_prefix``: when querying the tabix file for a specif chromosome OncodriveFML only uses the number of the chromosome or 'X' or 'Y'.
+If the tabix file requires a prefix before the chromosome, use this option.
+For instance, if the chromosomes in the tabix file are labeled as ``chr1``, ``chr2``, .., ``chrY``, set this option to: ``chr_prefix = 'chr'``.
+  If this is not the case, use an empty string: ``chr_prefix = ''``.
-- ``pos`` column that indicates the position
+- ``pos`` column that indicates the position of the scored alteration in the chromosome.
 - ``ref`` column that contains the reference allele.
 It is optional.
 - ``alt`` column that contains the alternate allele.
 It is optional.
   If is not specified, it is assumed that the 3 possible changes have the same score.
 - ``score`` column that contains the score.
 - ``element`` column that contains the element identifier.
 It is optional.
-  If it is provided and the value does not match with the one from the regions those scores are discarded.
+  If it is provided and the value does not match with the one from the regions, these scores are discarded.

 OncodriveFML uses two additional parameters, which are related only to the ``stop`` method